venkey024/Airbnb-data/README.md

 Overall Information About Rooms
 Type: Table Chart
-Description: This table chart provides detailed information about rooms across different properties.
+Description : This table chart provides detailed information about rooms across different properties.
 It includes key metrics such as the number of bedrooms, bathrooms, beds, and accommodates for each property type.
 The table format allows for easy comparison and filtering of data, enabling users to quickly identify properties that meet specific criteria.